Missed the 1099-NEC deadline? You can still file or fix errors. eFile Now

 • Retain scholarship and grant records that match what's reported, along with any prior-year adjustment history.

 • Collect each student's name, address, and TIN.
 The IRS allows you to use Form W-9S, Request for Student's or Borrower's Taxpayer Identification Number and Certification, to solicit this information.
-Its use is optional, but a documented W-9S solicitation establishes a reasonable-cause defense if a TIN turns out to be missing or incorrect.
+Its use is optional; if the institution solicited the student’s TIN in writing, it can check the student’s TIN checkbox and certify compliance with IRS TIN solicitation rules.

 • eFiling becomes mandatory once you file 10 or more information returns in aggregate across all types during the year, unless an IRS waiver applies.